 Alpine Science Institute

-ASI work environments include Gannett Peak, Grand Teton National Park, and Wyoming’s Wind River Range.
-The ASI experiential learning strategy focuses on the integration of field-based skills with Outdoor Education, Environmental Science and Archaeology.
-We are based in the heart of the Rocky Mountains but partner with institutions across the nation and beyond to provide additional opportunities for our students as far away as the Alps and Andes.
-Classroom and lab instruction is conducted on our campuses in Riverton, Lander, and Jackson Hole, Wyoming.
+The ASI experiential learning strategy focuses on the integration of field-based skills with outdoor education, environmental science, and archaeology.
+ASI partners with institutions across the nation and beyond to provide additional opportunities for students as far away as the Alps and Andes.
+Classroom and lab instruction is conducted on campuses in Riverton, Lander, and Jackson, Wyoming.
+Other study environments include Gannett Peak, Grand Teton National Park, and Wyoming’s Wind River Range.

 - Explore the world doing scientific research to understand the planet and the life forms it supports

-- Participate in cutting edge archaeology to figure out how people lived thousands of years ago
+- Participate in cutting-edge archaeology expeditions to figure out how people lived thousands of years ago

 - Apply discoveries to real-world questions and problems involving land and resource management, recreation and environmental issues